yugabyte/yugabyte-db/docs/content/preview/explore/cluster-management/point-in-time-recovery-ycql.md

   </li>
 </ul>

-The point-in-time recovery (PITR) feature allows you to restore the state of your cluster's data (and some types of metadata) from a specific point in time.
+The point-in-time recovery (PITR) allows you to restore the state of your cluster's data and some types of metadata from a specific point in time.
 This can be relative, such as "three hours ago", or an absolute timestamp.

 Refer to [Features](../../../manage/backup-restore/point-in-time-recovery/#features), [Use cases](../../../manage/backup-restore/point-in-time-recovery/#use-cases), and [Limitations](../../../manage/backup-restore/point-in-time-recovery/#limitations) for details on this feature.
-For more details on the `yb-admin` commands, refer to the [Backup and snapshot commands](../../../admin/yb-admin/#backup-and-snapshot-commands) section of the yb-admin documentation.
+For details on the `yb-admin` commands, refer to the [Backup and snapshot commands](../../../admin/yb-admin/#backup-and-snapshot-commands) section of the yb-admin documentation.

-You can try out the PITR feature by creating a namespace and populating it, creating a snapshot schedule, and restoring (be sure to check out the [limitations](../../../manage/backup-restore/point-in-time-recovery/#limitations)!) from that schedule.
+You can try out the PITR feature by creating a namespace and populating it, creating a snapshot schedule, and restoring from that schedule.

-{{< tip title="Examples are simplified" >}}
+{{< note title="Note" >}}

-The examples on this page are deliberately simplified.
-In many of the scenarios presented, you could drop the index or table to recover.
+This document contains examples that are deliberately simplified.
+In many of the scenarios, you could drop the index or table to recover.
 Consider the examples as part of an effort to undo a larger schema change, such as a database migration, which has performed several operations.

-{{< /tip >}}
+{{< /note >}}

 ## Undo data changes

+The process of undoing data changes involves creating and taking a snapshot of a table, and then performing a restore from either an absolute or relative time.
+Before attempting a restore, you need to confirm that there is no restore in progress for the subject keyspace or table: if multiple restore commands are issued, the data might enter an inconsistent state.

 ### Create and snapshot a table